 You must become familiar with all the part names listed before proceeding with the rest of the instructions in this owner's manual.

 SERIAL NUMBER

-The serial number of your Model 1892 can be found stamped on the bottom of the receiver, toward the front.
+The serial number of your Model 1894 is located on the bottom front portion of the receiver.
 Record the serial number at the front of this owner's manual for future reference.